scmacdon/AWSTracker/BlogApp/Readme.md

      }
     }

-### RedshiftService class
+### RetrieveDataRDS class

-The following Java code represents the **RedshiftService** class.
-This class uses the Amazon Redshift Java API (V2) to interact with data located the **blog** table.
-For example, the **getPosts** method returns a result set that is queried from the **blog** table and displayed in the view.
-Likewise, the **addRecord** method adds a new record to the **blog** table.
+The following Java code represents the **RetrieveDataRDS** class.
+This class uses the Java JDBC API (V2) to interact with data located the **jobs** table.
+For example, the **getPosts** method returns a result set that is queried from the **jobs** table and displayed in the view.
+Likewise, the **addRecord** method adds a new record to the **jobs** table.
 This class also uses the Amazon Translate Java V2 API to translation the result set if requested by the user.

      package com.aws.blog;

      import org.springframework.stereotype.Component;
+     import software.amazon.awssdk.auth.credentials.EnvironmentVariableCredentialsProvider;
      import software.amazon.awssdk.regions.Region;
-     import software.amazon.awssdk.services.redshiftdata.model.*;
-     import software.amazon.awssdk.services.redshiftdata.RedshiftDataClient;
      import org.w3c.dom.Document;
      import org.w3c.dom.Element;
      import software.amazon.awssdk.services.translate.TranslateClient;